 Free upgrades are the best upgrades.
 It’s sort of like finding out your 1988 Toyota Corolla also dispenses hot butter popcorn on demand.

 The driver is very hard to get, and needed to be scraped together from multiple install and update disks, so big kudos are in order for techfury.
+You can download the S3 PC98 window accelerator driver from the Internet Archive on this page.

 Wait, not so fast!
 What is a “window accelerator?”